sjelodari/ClinicalTrialIPDClassifier/README.md

 If you use the data or code in this repository in your research, please cite it as follows:

-Jelodari Mamaghani S, Strantz C, Toddenroth D. Classifiers of Data Sharing Statements in Clinical Trial Records.
-Stud Health Technol Inform.
-2024;316:834-838. doi:10.3233/SHTI240541
+Jelodari Mamaghani, S., Strantz, C., & Toddenroth, D. (2024).
+Classifiers of Data Sharing Statements in Clinical Trial Records.
+Studies in health technology and informatics, 316, 834–838. https://doi.org/10.3233/SHTI240541